|Become a Member: Institutional Membership | Retired Librarian Membership|

 The Council serves as agent for state administered programs such as Coordinated Collection Development (CCD), Hospital Library Services Program (HLSP), and Regional Bibliographic Database and Interlibrary Resource Sharing Program (RBDB).

-Membership in LILRC is open to any institution that can demonstrate a need to provide improved reference and research services to its users and/or can demonstrate how it can contribute to the improvement of library resources presently available.
+5) Any other institution, agency or organization that can demonstrate a need to provid e improved reference and research services to its users and/or can demonstrate how it cancontribute to the improvement of library resources presently available to the research community.

 For the current dues schedule, click here.